 - April 12th is National Licorice Day.

-- Modern licorice candy dates from 17th century Holland.
+- Modern licorice candy dates back to 17th century Holland.

 - The licorice plant, a shrub, is officially a weed.
 It is about four feet tall with purplish flowers and grows in hot, dry places.